antrea-io/antrea/docs/issue-management.md

 ### Size

-Size labels beting with `size/<size>` and estimate the relative complexity or work required to resolve an issue or PR.
+Size labels begin with `size/<size>` and estimate the relative complexity or work required to resolve an issue or PR.

 TODO: For submitted PRs, the size can be automatically calculated and the